DEFCON7343/ANGRYPUPPY/README.md

 - Cobalt Strike -- https://cobaltstrike.com
 - BloodHound -- https://github.com/BloodHoundAD/BloodHound

 Once you have obtained these, clone the ANGRYPUPPY repository.
-Due to limitations in Aggressor's Java import, we have included PowerShell and Linux/MacOS shell scripts to make the appropriate changes to the path we are importing json.jar from.

 Once you have run the appropriate script for your operating system, you're ready to get started.